MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

 ::: zone pivot="azure-interface-shell"

-1. Use `Get-AzCosmosDBAccount` and `Invoke-AzRestMethod` together to issues a HTTP `PUT` request to create or update a role definition.
+1. Create or update your role definition using `Get-AzCosmosDBAccount` and `Invoke-AzRestMethod` together to issue an HTTP `PUT` request.
 Also, as part of this request, specify a unique GUID for your role definition.
 Finally, create a resource definition payload specifying the data actions listed here:

     | | Description |
     | --- | --- |